endenwer/svelte-restate/docs/API.md

 <a id=set></a>
 ### `set(value: T)`

 Directy mutates state.
-It is recomended to use mutation when you need to change state.
+It is recomended to use mutations when you need to change state.
 This function is used for integration with Redux Devtools.

 <a id=get-running-subs-state></a>
 ### `getRunningSubsState(): {[key: string]: any}`